George Floyd murder: What has changed since his death a year ago? | DW | 25.05.2021

 During the past year, the country has watched police forces push back against calls for reforms; meanwhile, videos continue to surface showing police officers abusing their power through unnecessary force against Black people.
 Such images of abuse are playing a major role in changing the way people view policing and race relations.

 The Black Lives Matter movement, already underway for years before Floyd's murder, was instrumental in elevating Floyd's death at a national and international level.
-As protests spread from city to city, lawmakers and other officials felt the pressure to listen to calls for change in policing, and other social justice issues.
+As protests spread from city to city, lawmakers and other officials came under pressure to listen to calls for change in policing, and other social justice issues.

 In Washington, DC, thousands of activists descended upon the city in support of the Black Lives Matter movement, to help keep Floyd's murder in the public eye.
 For several weeks, they were met with aggressive and at times violent retaliation from the US National Guard.
 In response, Mayor Muriel Bowser commissioned a mural displaying the words "Black Lives Matter" outside the White House grounds.